leuraph/experiments/edge_based_variational_adaptivity/general_stiffness_matrix/readme.md

 E(u^{n-1}) - E(u^{n}) < \alpha \frac{E(u^{n_{\text{min}}}) - E(u^n)}{n - n_{\text{min}}}
 $$
 is met.
 Then, we perform edge-based variational adaptivity to refine the mesh.

+## Experiment 14 (Problem 1 with combined stopping criterion)
+Considers the solution of *problem 1* by using
+CG iterations until both
+1. Energy Flattening-off indicates convergence
+2. Adaptive Energy Arioli indicates convergence
+Then, we perform edge-based variational adaptivity to refine the mesh.

+## Experiment 15 (Problem 2 with combined stopping criterion)
+Considers the solution of *problem 2* by using
+CG iterations until both
+1. Energy Flattening-off indicates convergence
+2. Adaptive Energy Arioli indicates convergence
+Then, we perform edge-based variational adaptivity to refine the mesh.

+## Experiment 16 (Problem 4 with combined stopping criterion and preconditioner $P=\text{diag}(\text{lhs})^{-1}$)
+Considers the solution of *problem 4* by using
+CG iterations with a diagonal prconditioner until both
+1. Energy Flattening-off indicates convergence
+2. Adaptive Energy Arioli indicates convergence
+Then, we perform edge-based variational adaptivity to refine the mesh.

+## Experiment 17 (Problem 5 with combined stopping criterion)
+Considers the solution of *problem 5* by using
+CG iterations until both
+1. Energy Flattening-off indicates convergence
+2. Adaptive Energy Arioli indicates convergence
+Then, we perform edge-based variational adaptivity to refine the mesh.

 ## Energy for problem 01